-The process is simple: If a student wants a tutor, the student goes to your Portal, After you log in, you will see several tabs, click on "Student Life".
-On the left hand side you will see "Tutoring Forms".
+The process is simple: If a student wants a tutor, the student goes to their Portal.
+After they log in, they will see several tabs, and should click on "Student Life".
+On the left hand side they will see "Tutoring Forms".
 Select "Tutoring Request Form" and complete.
-Be sure you click "Submit Form" at the end.
-If you are requesting a tutor for more than one course, you will need to complete a separate request for each class.
-You will be contacted via email when you have been matched with a tutor.
+Be sure to click "Submit Form" at the end.
+If requesting a tutor for more than one course, they will need to complete a separate request for each class.
+They will be contacted via email when a match with a tutor has been made.
 The tutor and tutees can then meet regularly (up to 2 hours per week) to improve students' knowledge of the subject.
 The tutor may also work with tutees on their general study skills and strategies, if time permits.

 Tutoring is available for most courses, but is not guaranteed.
 Fortunately, the professors of Beloit College are willing to assist students and many times also have Teaching Assistants (TAs), students that have done well in the course in the past and provide study sessions and/or classroom assistance to students.
 As you can see, there are many avenues for reaching academic goals available at Beloit College.

 Would you like your student to get a job to help fund their education?